open-xyz/informatician/CONTRIBUTION.md

 Thank you for helping us improve our documentation!

-## Style Guide

-Please refer to our [style guide] (STYLE_GUIDE.md) for more information on how we write our code and documentation.

-## Join The Project Team

-If you are interested in joining the informatician project team and become a maintainer or a collaborator, please contact us at informatixian@gmail.com.
-We are looking for people who are passionate about information science and have some experience with web development, data analysis, or user interface design.
-As a project team member, you will have more responsibilities and privileges, such as:

-- Reviewing and merging pull requests
-- Creating and closing issues
-- Managing the project roadmap and milestones
-- Updating the project website and wiki
-- Promoting the project and engaging with the community

-We appreciate your interest and enthusiasm for informatician!
+## How to Get Help

+If you have any questions or need any help with informatician, please feel free to reach out to us at `rohanshx@gmail.com` or join our `discussion forum`.
+You can also find more information on how to use informatician in our `documentation`.
+We are happy to assist you with any issues or inquiries.

 ## Thank You

 We would like to thank all the contributors who have helped us improve informatician.
 Your contributions are valuable and make this project better for everyone.
-We hope you enjoy using informatician and find it helpful for your information science projects.
-If you have any feedback or questions, please feel free to reach out to us at informatixian@gmail.com or join our [discussion forum] (https://github.com/informatixian/informatician/discussions).
+We hope you enjoy using informatician and find it helpful for your information projects.
+If you have any feedback or questions, please feel free to reach out to us at rohanshx@gmail.com or join our `discussion forum` .
 We would love to hear from you!